ftacchini/flexible-core/README.md

 1. [flexible-http](https://github.com/ftacchini/flexible-http): an event source that allows you to feed and filter http and https events into pipelines.
 1. [flexible-dummy-source](https://github.com/ftacchini/flexible-dummy-source): an event sources that helps you easily create integration tests for newly created frameworks.

 ## Architecture

+A simplified schema of Flexible can be seen below:

 ![Flexible's architecture](docs/img/flexible-core_31-7-21.png)

+- Flexible Core:
+- Frameworks:
+- Event Sources:
+- User Code:

 ## How do I create an Event Source?